resigning-in-sente/resigning-in-sente.github.io/concepts/_posts/2021-02-22-strong-weak-groups-3-direction-of-play.md

 Let's examine the above position from a sample game.
 White has just played (1) as part of the 4-4, double low approach jōseki.
-At the moment the game is fairly even, with KataGo assigning about ~50% winrate and a score of ~B+0.
+At the moment the game is very even.
 In which general direction should Black play next, and why?

 ##### Determining the weak and strong groups